cemreefe/cemreefe.github.io/source/index.md

 My name is [Cemre](https://forvo.com/word/cemre/#tr).
 Welcome to my space on the web.

 I am a programmer & software engineer from Turkey, Istanbul.
-I have been living and working in London, UK for the last 2-odd years.
+I have been living in London, UK for 2~ years.
+I write on my blog about life in the UK, my travels, hobbies, projects, finances, life in general.

+I like reading about retro tech, digital and analog tech history.
+I love discussing alternative social web structures, sustainable software development.
+Lately thinking a lot about minimising addiction & distraction, promoting positive interactions and user-centered design around social spaces and applications.

-I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.
+I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve and revive their cultural languages.
+I also launched a now-offline slow social media application called Untitled Diary App.

-I have experience in Deep Learning and Machine Learning projects in academia and work professionally with a focus on Network Infrastructure and distributed systems.

 Currently, I'm working on developing a new product for Rippling, a very cool startup developing the best centralized HR solution on the market.

-Make sure to check out the [blog](blog) tab (or [archive](/archive)) to learn more about what I'm working on.
+Make sure to check out the [blog](blog) tab or [archive](/archive) to learn about what I'm working on.
 If you are interested in hiring me, check out my [cv](/cv).

-If you're looking into hiring me, see my [cv](/cv).

-## Hobbies
-When I'm not working, I enjoy immersing myself in new languages.
-Currently, I'm working on improving my Korean.

-Another thing I like to engage in is photography, both digital and analog.
-I love being able to capture moments in the medium of images.
-Although I haven't been able to pursue this hobby as much as I'd like recently, I'm hoping to make more time for it soon.

-I like reading about retro tech, digital and analog tech history.
-I love discussing alternative networks, sustainable software development.
-Lately thinking a lot about minimising addiction & distraction, promoting positive interactions and user-centered design around social spaces and applications.

 ## Buttons